-This notice explains how Lewisham Homes will use any personal information our customer’s provide us and how we protect your privacy when you use our web site, contact us by phone, email and paper based communication, as well as explaining our use of CCTV.
+This notice explains how Lewisham Homes will use any personal information our customers provide us and how we protect your privacy when you use our web site, contact us by phone, email and paper based communication, as well as explaining our use of CCTV.
 As our services develop we will continue to update and review this statement to comply with both the law and customer feedback.
-Our web site that we refer to in this document is www.lewishamhomes.org.uk
+The web site that we refer to in this document is www.lewishamhomes.org.uk

 Our web site contains a range of information relating to our Governance.

 Residents and Leaseholders of Lewisham Homes should also read the Residents Privacy Notice.

 If you are using the Lewisham Homes web site to apply for a job you should also read the Recruitment Privacy Notice available on our web site.

 Employees of Lewisham Homes can find a copy of the Employee Privacy Notice by accessing our Intranet.